-In January 2019, First 100 Years will be launching a series of 10 podcasts, one per month, following the course of the 100 years of women in law.
+In January 2019, First 100 Years launched a series of 10 podcasts, one per month, following the course of the 100 years of women in law.

 In collaboration with Goldman Sachs and Linklaters, this series of ten podcasts charts the history of women in the legal professions.
-Progressing decade-by-decade, the podcasts will be 45-minute discussions between legal pioneers, historians, academics and legal practitioners based on key themes, including gender stereotypes, the work/life balance and diversity.
+Progressing decade-by-decade, the podcasts are 45-minute discussions between legal pioneers, historians, academics and legal practitioners based on key themes, including gender stereotypes, the work/life balance and diversity.

 The podcast series is presented by Lucinda Acland.
 Lucinda has been a volunteer for First 100 Years since November 2015 and is a qualified lawyer.
 She has experience of recording voice programmes with the First 100 Years project, at the University of Law and at Obelisk Support.